India–Tajikistan relations

 The bilateral relations between the Republic of India and the Republic of Tajikistan have developed considerably owing to both nations' co-operation on security and strategic issues.
 India has set up its first overseas military base Farkhor in Tajikistan.
 India also assisted in building Ayni hospital.

 Background

 Diplomatic relations were established with Tajikistan's independence following the 1991 dissolution of the Soviet Union, which had been friendly with India.
 Tajikistan occupies a strategically important position in Central Asia, bordering Afghanistan, the People's Republic of China and separated by a small strip of Afghan territory called the Wakhan Corridor from northern Pakistan.
 Both Russia and China have sought to cultivate ties with Tajikistan, which has also been seen as important in the war in Afghanistan against the Islamist Taliban and Al-Qaeda.
 India's role in fighting the Taliban and Al-Qaeda and its strategic rivalry with both China and Pakistan have made its ties with Tajikistan important to its strategic and security policies.
-In 2011, Tajikistan was caught up in China's debt trap, the Tajik Govt ceded 1,000 km2 of territory to the Communist Party of China for a partial rebate, since then Tajikistan has been tying up with India to counter Chinese expansionism that has also been described as "bullying" of small countries.
 Military presence in Tajikistan and its neighbouring Central Asian Republics has been coveted by the United States, Russia and China apart from India.